A Simple Online Game Can Help Bridge Political Divides

 GuesSync! is an online, two-player game where players are randomly matched and work together to guess answers to questions over multiple rounds.
 Players are asked to independently guess their answer at the beginning of each round.
 Then, the game assigns one player as the clue-giver and the other as the guesser and they play together to find the correct answer.
 Since the game revolves around giving clues, players do not need to know the answers to enjoy playing it.
 After five rounds where players trade off as clue-giver and guesser, they are shown a summary of the points they scored as well as each question and correct answer.
 Players are also able to chat with their teammate before and after each round.
 The game is now available to the public (since it’s new and there aren’t as many players to randomly match up, we recommend grabbing a friend and testing it out).

-guessync images 2 1
+GuesSync Images 2 1

 Study Design